cairo-lab/pyOAI/README.md

 # OAI

 This repo is a collection of scripts for navigating and making sense of the Osteoarthritis Initiative dataset.
 With over 9,000 variables tracked for almost 5,000 patients, this project is a medical goldmine.
-It also less than trivial to get a sense of where to start.
+It is also less than trivial to get a sense of where to start.
 The scripts in this repo are an attempt to help.

 ## Setting up to use this code

 Obviously, you can modify the code to whatever setup you prefer, but it can be helpful to know what setup the original author used (and sometimes why).

+* Download: `General Information.zip` and `OAICompleteData_SAS.zip`
+* Unzip `General Information.zip` in the `data/pdfs/` directory
+* Unzip `OAICompleteData_SAS.zip` in `data/structured_data`
+* Move all PDF files from `data/structured_data` to `data/pdfs/Data Descriptions/`

+If you decide to store your data elsewhere (esp. images), consider creating a softlink from the given directory to the actual location.
+This may be faster than searching for where to modify the scripts.

 ## Where to start
 While the SAS parsing is reasonably quick, it is still faster and more space efficient to convert the data into